Mwangi-joan/Covid19_App/README.md

 # Covid19_App
-This a sample application for logging in COVID19 symptoms.
+This a simple application for logging in and monitoring COVID19 symptoms.
+It suggests one to get tested for COVID if symptoms match those of COVID19 disease, and further recommends quarantine.